david-browning/Queue-Game-Library/README.md

   * 1 month
   * 140 years
   * 200 years
-* Verify or implement iterators for icontent_file, icontent_store, and
-  icontent_project.
 * Cross compiler/VC Runtime integration tests.
-* icontent_project and icontent_file must support erasing.
 * qgl::content::buffers::BRUSH_BUFFER has floating point data types in it.
 * OBJ Importer.
 Needs to be aware of the vertex layout.
 * Define a component-like class for use in rendering, handling input, and